 |Are scaly and reptilian (outwardly, anyway), and usually serpentine.||Are Mix-and-Match Critters, though the exact components vary (generally, they can best be described as "lion-snakes").
 They sometimes evolve out of Seahorses or Legendary Carp.|

-|Have around the same size range as houses, at least when fully grown.||Can be as small as a locust or large enough to fill the space between heaven and earth.|
+|Have around the same size range as houses, at least when fully grown.||Can be as small as a grasshopper or large enough to fill the space between heaven and earth.|

 |Are usually antagonistic towards humans, if not an outright stand-in for Satan.
 More intelligent versions are often manipulative, or, at the very least, love to screw with people; less intelligent versions are mindless beasts and act the part.||Are benign, but capable of destructive force when provoked.
 They may be rivals with tigers.|

 |Kidnap damsels (preferably princesses) and/or hoard treasure.
 Often greedy and/or insatiable, especially in the latter regard.||Instead of hoarding magical treasures, they make them.
 The other thing they hoard is wisdom, which they rarely share with mortals.|